The Land Where Ghosts Could Speak

 - about

-Her moving image works have been shown internationally at film festivals and exhibitions, including Image Festival (Canada), DMZ International Documentary Film Festival (Korea), Glasgow Short Film Festival, Lago Film Fest (Italy), National Galleries Scotland (Scotland), Centre for Contemporary Arts (Glasgow), Nottingham Contemporary, Three Shadow Photography Art Centre (China).
+Her moving image works have been shown internationally at film festivals and exhibitions, including Image Festival (Canada), DMZ International Documentary Film Festival (Korea), Glasgow Short Film Festival, Lago Film Fest (Italy), National Galleries Scotland (Scotland), New Art Exchange (Nottingham), Centre for Contemporary Arts (Glasgow), Nottingham Contemporary, Three Shadow Photography Art Centre (China).

-She was awarded the 2025 Young Scottish Filmmaker Prize at Glasgow Short Film Festival (UK), the 2025 PRINCÌPÎ Award at Lago Film Fest (Italy), and the 4th 1839 Photography Award in China.
+She was awarded the 2026 Student Award at Image Festival (Canada), the 2025 Young Scottish Filmmaker Prize at Glasgow Short Film Festival (UK), the 2025 PRINCÌPÎ Award at Lago Film Fest (Italy), and the 4th 1839 Photography Award in China.
 She was nominated for the Next Thing Moving Image Award at Bury Art Museum & Sculpture Centre.